 - Divide the big application into small loosely coupled modules.
 Each small application should be able to operate within itself to complete a smaller goal.
 Also, the small applications must interact to form a functional single application.

-- Then select relevant microservices management and integration tools to manage multiple services.
+- Then select relevant microservice architecture management and integration tools to manage multiple services.

 Programming Languages for Building Microservices